 - Normal / Combinations Skins: Light moisturiser or lotion

 - Dry / Acne Prone: Light moisturising lotion

 - Oily / Acne Prone: Light oil-free gel or lotion

 The last but most important step in your daily routine is to apply sunscreen.
 This should be applied after your moisturiser and allowed to absorb before applying your make-up – if you do not allow it to absorb your makeup may not remain on the skin and it causes what is termed pilling or ‘frumelling’ – where you make-up rolls or flakes off the skin.
 Always apply a chemical sunscreen at least half an hour before sun exposure but with a physical sunscreen, you do not need to wait.

 - Dry / Sensitive Skins: Hydrating physical sunscreen

 - Normal / Combinations Skins: Light oil-gel or lotion physical or chemical sunscreen

 - Oily / Acne Prone: Oil-free gel or lotion physical or chemical sunscreen

-Targeted or Corrective treatments such as retinols are usually applied at night and can either replace your night moisturiser or be applied before before the moisturiser – they can be used daily or weekly.
+Targeted or Corrective treatments such as retinol are usually applied at night and can either replace your night moisturiser or be applied before the moisturiser – they can be used daily or weekly.